Burger line Burger line Burger line

 Volume:

-Telomerase is an attractive target for anti-cancer therapeutics due to its requirement for cellular immortalization and expression in human neoplasms [13].
-Because telomerase activity is essential for proliferation of most cancer cells, therapeutic strategies have been developed to inhibit its activity.
-These strategies centre on targeting the active site, hTERT and hTERC expression, core enzyme stability and telomeric DNA [14].
-Successful approaches involve a combination of traditional drugs with telomerase inhibitors.
-Though initially promising, strategies that inhibit telomerase with either small molecules or antisense oligonucleotides have a major limitation, namely the lag time required for telomere shortening before cellular effects are attained.
-As alternative approaches, immunotherapy and gene therapy have been tailored to exploit, rather than antagonize telomerase expression and/or activity.
-Several Phase I studies of hTERT immunotherapy have been completed in patients with breast, prostate, lung and other cancers, and clinical and immunological results are encouraging.
-Immunotherapy induces functional, antitumour T cells in patients in the absence of clinical toxicity.
-It requires the presence of the catalytic subunit of telomerase, hTERT, to elicit an immune response directed towards hTERT peptide-presenting cells. hTERT promoter-driven gene therapy and mutant telomerase RNA (hTR) gene therapy depend on the innate telomerase activity of cancer cells to drive the expression of pro-apoptotic genes and to synthesize mutated DNA sequences onto telomeres, respectively.
-In addition, telomestatin, a G- quadruplex binding ligand may exert anti-proliferative effects independently of telomere shortening.
-Disrupting the functional expression of hTERT is particularly effective in agreement with evidence that hTERT is an antiapoptotic factor in some cancer cells.
-In addition, approaches that stabilise DNA secondary structures may disrupt telomere maintenance through a variety of routes making them, potentially, very potent in attacking cancer cells.
+Telomerase presents an appealing target for anti-cancer therapeutics due to its role in cellular immortalization and its prevalent expression in human neoplasms.
+Since most cancer cells depend on telomerase activity for proliferation, therapeutic strategies have been devised to inhibit those proteins.
+These strategies focus on targeting the active site of telomerase, the expressions of hTERT and hTERC, the stability of the core enzyme, and the telomeric DNA.
+Successful approaches often combine traditional drugs with telomerase inhibitors.
+However, a significant limitation of inhibiting telomerase, whether through small molecules or antisense oligonucleotides, is the delay associated with telomere shortening before cellular effects become apparent.
+As alternatives, immunotherapy and gene therapy have been developed to exploit, rather than counteract, telomerase expression and activity.
+Several Phase I clinical trials for hTERT-based immunotherapies in patients with breast, prostate, lung, and other cancers have shown promising clinical and immunological results, inducing functional anti-tumor T cell involvement without clinical toxicity.
+This approach relies on the presence of the catalytic subunit of telomerase, hTERT, to stimulate an immune response targeting cells presenting hTERT peptides. hTERT promoter-driven gene therapy and mutant telomerase RNA (hTR) gene therapy leverage the inherent telomerase activity of cancer cells to drive the expression of pro-apoptotic genes and to incorporate mutated DNA sequences into telomeres, respectively.
+Additionally, telomestatin, a G-quadruplex binding ligand, may exert anti-proliferative effects independently of telomere shortening.
+Disrupting the functional expression of hTERT is particularly effective, aligning with evidence that hTERT acts as an antiapoptotic factor in some cancers.
+Moreover, approaches that stabilize DNA secondary structures can disrupt telomere maintenance through various mechanisms, potentially making them very effective against cancer cells.

-Compounds currently under development that seek to inhibit hTERT, the reverse transcriptase component of telomerase, include nucleoside analogs and the small molecule BIBR1532 [15].
-Compounds inhibiting the RNA component of telomerase, hTERC, include peptide nucleic acids, 2-5A antisense oligonucleotides, and N3'-P5' thio-phosphoramidates.
-Recently, an oligonucleotide sharing sequence homology with terminal telomeric DNA, termed 'T-oligo', has shown cytotoxic effects in multiple cancers in culture and animal models.
-Independent of telomerase function, T-oligo is thought to mimic the DNA-damage response a cell normally experiences when the telomere t-loop structure becomes dysfunctional [16].
+Compounds in development aimed at inhibiting hTERT, the reverse transcriptase component of telomerase, include nucleoside analogs and the small molecule BIBR1532.
+Those targeting the RNA component of telomerase, hTERC, encompass peptide nucleic acids, 2-5A antisense oligonucleotides, and N3'-P5' thio-phosphoramidates.
+Recently, an oligonucleotide with sequence homology to terminal telomeric DNA, termed 'T-oligo', has demonstrated cytotoxic effects in multiple cancers in both culture and animal models.
+Operating independently of telomerase function, T-oligo is believed to mimic the DNA-damage response that occurs when the telomere t-loop structure becomes dysfunctional.

 0 items in Cart